greim/html-tokenizer/readme.md

 tokenizer.tokenize('<foo')
 ```

-A tokenizer instance is an EventEmitter.
+A tokenizer instance is an `EventEmitter`.
 Events are emitted during the `tokenize()` operation.
 Supported events: